vsillan/game-server-programming-course/assignments/project.md

 ## Teams

 You can work alone or have a team of 2-4 people.
+I recommended doing this as a team project.

 ## Evaluation criteria

-- The utilization of the information taught on this course
+- The utilization of the information taught on this course.
+But the purpose is not to copy-paste the home assignments as they are!
+You should aim to apply your skill in a new context.
-- Utilization of self-learned features used
+- The amount and quality of the features implemented.
+And the size of the team of course matters.
+There are higher expectations for a team of four vs a team of two.
-- The amount and quality of the features implemented
+- The quality of the presentation/report
-- The quality of the presentation
+- Utilization of self-learned features used will earn you bonus points.
+So if you dive deep into the documentations of the libraries and frameworks and find new features and utilize those, you will be rewarded.

 ## Presentation / Report